rjocoleman/atlas_exporter/README.md

 Metric exporter for RIPE Atlas measurement results.

 This repository is a fork of the original project with features I need in production including a modernized configuration system.
+You should probaly not use it, it's very specific to my usage.

 Links:
 - Original project: https://github.com/czerwonk/atlas_exporter